These are the six wines we’re most excited about right now. Small production, personally selected, limited quantities.

 THE PRODUCER

 The Amiot family has farmed in Morey-Saint-Denis for ten continuous generations.
 Jean-Louis Amiot runs the domaine today alongside his son Léon, who joined in 2020 and represents the eleventh generation.
-The domaine does no publicity, attends no trade fairs, and makes no effort to be discovered.
-We came to them through years of asking serious Burgundy buyers in California which producers they couldn’t get enough of — and the name Amiot kept appearing.
+We discovered the Amiots in 2011 after trying one of their bottles recommended by the owner of a small wine shop in Gevrey-Chambertin and contacted them right away.
 The farming is organic, the yields are 25–35 hectoliters per hectare (low even by Burgundy standards), and the winemaking is entirely non-interventionist: no fining, no filtration, single racking just before bottling.
-The 2021 vintage in the Côte de Nuits produced wines of remarkable freshness and tension — a cooler year than 2022, but one that many producers prefer for reds.